scalable-react/scalable-react-typescript-boilerplate/README.md

 Run `npm run storybook` and navigate to `http://localhost:9001` to see your stories.

 You can add more stories as you are building out your components within the `./config/.storybook/stories` folder.
-Simply create a story and export it in the `stories/index.js` file.
+Simply [write a story](https://getstorybook.io/docs/react-storybook/basics/writing-stories) and export it in the `stories/index.js` file.
+Checkout the [React Storybook](https://getstorybook.io/) docs for more info!

 Note: the components are currently being served from the `build` directory, so please make sure you have compiled (`npm run compile`) the app before running.